sindresorhus/sindresorhus.github.com/source/content/apps/menu-bar-calendar.md

 appStoreId: 1558360383
 olderMacOSVersions:
   - '13'
+  - '14'
 ---

 Quickly access a monthly calendar from your menu bar.

+Clicking dates and creating events can open either in the Calendar app or Google Calendar.

 The app is intentionally simple.
 Check out [Dato](/dato) for more features and settings.